adobeio/adobeio-documentation/README.md

 To complete this solution, you will need authorization to use the following services:

-*   Adobe Marketing Cloud Activation Core Services, with administrative permissions
-*   AEM instance setup with version 6.2 or 6.3, with administrative permissions
+*   AEM instance with version 6.2 or 6.3, with administrative permissions
-*   An [Adobe ID](https://helpx.adobe.com/x-productkb/global/adobe-id-account-change.html), if you do not already have one
-*   Adobe I/O Console setup, with administrative permissions for your enterprise organization.
+*   Adobe I/O Console access, with administrative permissions for your enterprise organization.
 If you do not have administrative permissions, please contact ioevents-beta@adobe.com.
 After requesting administrative permissions, watch for an email from Adobe Systems Incorporated, as shown:

 ![admin rights 2](https://user-images.githubusercontent.com/29133525/30258738-46dfb044-9679-11e7-9d0b-f724c32dacac.png)

 ### <a name="Register-an-AEM-Event-Consumer-App">Register an AEM Event Consumer App</a>

 You will need to register an AEM event consumer app, such as a webhook, to see responses to AEM changes.
-These instructions include steps for setting up a webhook that is able to accept and reply to a challenge http request parameter sent by Adobe CSM.
+These instructions include steps for setting up a webhook that is able to accept and reply to a challenge http request parameter sent by Adobe I/O Channel & Subscription Management (CSM).

 ## <a name="Set-Up-Products">Set Up Products</a>